University of Mississippi: Integration

 In 1954, the U.S. Supreme Court ruled in Brown v.
-Board of Education racial segregation in public schools was unconstitutional.
-Eight years after the Brown decision, all attempts by African American applicants to enroll had failed.
+Board of Education that racial segregation in public schools was unconstitutional.
+Eight years after the Brown decision, all attempts by African American applicants to enroll at the University of Mississippi had failed.
 Shortly after the 1961 inauguration of President John F. Kennedy, James Meredith—an African American Air Force veteran and former student at Jackson State University—applied to the University of Mississippi.
-After months of obstruction by Mississippi officials, the U.S. Supreme Court ordered Meredith's enrollment and the Department of Justice under Attorney General Robert F. Kennedy entered the case on Meredith's behalf.
-On three occasions, either governor Ross R. Barnett or Lieutenant Governor Paul B. Johnson Jr. physically blocked Meredith's entry to the campus.
+After months of obstruction by Mississippi officials, the U.S. Supreme Court ordered Meredith's enrollment, and the Department of Justice under Attorney General Robert F. Kennedy entered the case on Meredith's behalf.
+On three occasions, either governor Ross R. Barnett or lieutenant governor Paul B. Johnson Jr. physically blocked Meredith's entry to the campus.

-The United States Court of Appeals for the Fifth Circuit held both Barnett and Johnson, Jr. in contempt, and issued fines exceeding $10,000 for each day they refused to enroll Meredith.
+The United States Court of Appeals for the Fifth Circuit held both Barnett and Johnson Jr. in contempt, and issued fines exceeding $10,000 for each day they refused to enroll Meredith.
 On September 30, 1962, President Kennedy dispatched 127 U.S. Marshals, 316 deputized U.S. Border Patrol agents, and 97 federalized Federal Bureau of Prisons personnel to escort Meredith.
 After nightfall, far-right former Major General Edwin Walker and outside agitators arrived, and a gathering of segregationist students before the Lyceum became a violent mob.
 Segregationist rioters threw Molotov cocktails and bottles of acid, and fired guns at federal marshals and reporters.
-Two civilians—French journalist Paul Guihard and Oxford repairman Ray Gunter—were killed by gunfire.
+160 marshals would be injured, with 28 receiving gunshot wounds, and two civilians—French journalist Paul Guihard and Oxford repairman Ray Gunter—were killed by gunfire.
 Eventually, 13,000 soldiers arrived in Oxford and quashed the riot.
-One third of the federal officers—166 men—were injured, as were 40 federal soldiers and National Guardsmen.
+One-third of the federal officers—166 men—were injured, as were 40 federal soldiers and National Guardsmen.
 More than 30,000 personnel were deployed, alerted, and committed in Oxford—the most in American history for a single disturbance.

-Meredith enrolled and attended class on October 1.
+Meredith enrolled and attended a class on October 1.
 By 1968, Ole Miss had around 100 African American students, and by the 2019–2020 academic year, African Americans constituted 12.5 percent of the student body.